JesuFemi-O/Jesufemi-O/README.md

 ### Hey there, My name is Jesufemi 👋

-## I'm Data Scientist interested in end-to-end Data Science projects!
+## I'm a Data Scientist interested in end-to-end Data Science projects!

 - I have a background in Computer Science :v: